Making St Brigid's Crosses from straw

-The tradition is one of the many folk practices surrounding the observance of the feast of St Brigid on the first day of February presented in a new book which brings the study of Irish folklore to a spectacular level.
+The tradition is one of the many folk practices surrounding the observance of the feast of St Brigid on the first day of February presented in a book, published last year, which brings the study of Irish folklore to a spectacular level.

 The publication Straw, Hay and Rushes in Irish Folk Tradition is by Dr Anne O’Dowd who has spent decades studying the way meaning and substance were given to humble and practical materials which were to found in the environs of rural households.
 For example, Dr O’Dowd tells of how the common-or-garden rush, abundant wherever there was wet-ground, and that description applies to much of Ireland, was employed in many ways.
 Rushes and straw were used for bedding, for seating, for spreading on earthen floors, and for fashioning baskets and panniers.